Valrravn/teamcity-samples-core-concepts/README.md

 Related help articles: [Project Administrator Guide](https://www.jetbrains.com/help/teamcity/project-administrator-guide.html#Steps%2C+Configurations+and+Projects)

-## Sample 2 — Build Configuration Teamplates
+## Sample 2 — Build Configuration Templates

 Templates allow you to pre-set every new build configuration according to your requirements.
 In this sample: